metamorph-inc/openmeta-mms/docs/domains/eda.rst

    inch with the grid display on, to help verify that all symbol pins are on a 0.1" grid.
--  The symbol should be placed in the device symbol window so that the symbol is porperly located relative to the centroid of the symbol window.
+-  The symbol should be placed in the device symbol window so that the symbol is properly positioned relative to the centroid of the symbol window.
 -  Component reference designators, such as "R2" and "C10", typically consist of one or two letters (the prefix) followed by a number.
 The